 The Ibiza interior has come a long way since its early days as a budget hatchback.
-Recent versions feature a solid build and impressive range of materials.
+Recent versions feature a solid build and an impressive range of materials.
 The interior now feels as classy as the VW it’s based on – and is often better equipped for the same money.

 You’ll find the most recent Ibiza versions have soft, smooth surfaces and matt finish facias.
 Over the years it has evolved into a very classy cabin.

 The technology varies over time and with different trim levels.
 The Ibiza always seems to match if not exceed the rivals, though.
-Top of the range SEAT models are definitely always very well appointed.
+Top-of-the-range SEAT models are definitely always very well-appointed.
 The state-of-the-art touchscreen infotainment screen in the most recent cars will impress anyone.
-Look out for models with the up-rated stereo — it’s an amazing on-board hi-fi system worthy of any Ibiza DJ.
+Look out for models with the up-rated stereo — it’s an amazing onboard hi-fi system worthy of any Ibiza DJ.

 The Ibiza comes in lots of different trim levels involving combinations of equipment and luxuries.
 Take a look through the specification lists to find an Ibiza perfectly fitted out for you.

 Officially, the Ibiza is classed as a small hatchback.
 Inside both the three- or five-door versions, you’ll feel like you could be in a bigger class of car.
 The headroom is particularly good, even in the back seat.